 For a woman, fertility is the ability to conceive and give birth to a baby.
 For a male, fertility is the ability to produce a certain volume of semen and number of viable sperm (motility/movement and morphology/shape).
 For both men and women, there are a number of factors which can affect fertility.
 Age is a factor for both sexes.
 Surgical procedures and medical intervention can help if you have a major issue but what about everyone else?
 Modern medicine doesn’t do much to regulate or improve reproductive systems that are generally ok but just not getting pregnant.
 This is where Chinese Medicine performs well.
-Herbs and acupuncture can help regulate the reproductive system to increase chances of pregnancy.
+Herbs and acupuncture for fertility can help regulate the reproductive system to increase chances of pregnancy.

 Menstruation refers to regular and periodic bleeding.
 It generally occurs once a month from menarche at around 14yrs until menopause at around 49yrs.

-The study of womens physiology in Chinese Medicine is covered in five categories.
+The study of womens physiology in Chinese Medicine is covered in five categories